Pablxfdez/Concurrent-Merge/README.md

 OPTIONAL: a fixed-size buffer can be implemented so that producers put values in the buffer.
 This is done in FernandezdelAmoP_Practica1.2.py

+The Semaphores and Locks are using the opposite names giren by Luis Llana in his schema, but the procedure is the same.

 Español:

 Módulo Multiprocessing para ejecutar Programa Consumidor - Productor